Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 return result
 ```

-<h2 id="what-do-i-do-if-the-error-message-load-state_dict-error-is-displayed-when-the-weight-is-loaded.md">What Do I Do If the Error Message "load state\_dict error."
+<h2 id="what-do-i-do-if-the-error-message-load-state_dict-error-is-displayed-when-the-weight-is-loaded">What Do I Do If the Error Message "load state\_dict error."
 Is Displayed When the Weight Is Loaded?</h2>

 ## Symptom<a name="section1785905019184"></a>